Your free business.com+ membership unlocks exclusive tech deals and advisor support

 An example of a branding and marketing strategy mind map made with Canva.

-5. Add images where possible.
+5. Add images where it makes sense.

 Ryan Ayers contributed to this article.